haxtheweb/edtechjoker/draft-outline.md

 ## Tues Building
 - Concepts to cover:
   - `.map` / looping over data to visualize an external resource / repeat a list of items rapidly
+  - MutationObservers (change in DOM structure below an item)

 - Class Exercise: Shown code example, identify:
  - Lines / function calls that are "vendor specific"